When using redirect_to or render twice in one action, we get the AbstractController::DoubleRenderError error.

 end

-To resolve this, we simply add a return statement after the redirect_to in order to exit out of the action:
+To resolve this we need to add a return statement after the redirect_to in order to exit out of the action:

 if @user.has_statement_this_month?(@account)